krzyzanowskim/STTextView/README.md

 #### Known issues

 * Improve Undo/Redo.
 Current fail in some scenario to redo text at the correct location.
 Updates are incremental and uses custom implementation.
-* The Find/Replace controls cover top part of the content.
-* Find highlight may appear at incorrect location in the view

 ## 🚀 Getting Started